pnp/cli-microsoft365/docs/docs/cmd/planner/bucket/bucket-set.md

 : Name of the bucket.
 Specify either `id` or `name` but not both.

 `--planId [planId]`
 : ID of the plan to update the bucket of.
 Use when referring to bucket using `name`.
-Specify either `planId` or `planName` but not both.
+Specify either `planId` or `planTitle` but not both.

-`--planName [planName]`
+`--planTitle [planTitle]`
 : Name of the plan to update the bucket of.
 Use when referring to bucket using `name`.
-Specify either `planId` or `planName` but not both.
+Specify either `planId` or `planTitle` but not both.

 `--ownerGroupId [ownerGroupId]`
 : ID of the group to which the plan belongs.
-Use when referring to plan using `planName`.
+Use when referring to plan using `planTitle`.
 Specify `ownerGroupId` or `ownerGroupName`.

 `--ownerGroupName [ownerGroupName]`
 : Name of the group to which the plan belongs.
-Use when referring to plan using `planName`.
+Use when referring to plan using `planTitle`.
 Specify `ownerGroupId` or `ownerGroupName`.

 `--newName [newName]`
 : New name of the bucket.